kharmabum/fototropik/_pages/about.md

 redirect_from: /about
 ---

 My name is Juan-Carlos Foust.
 I was born in Puerto Rico and raised in the southeastern United States.
 My mother's family is Puerto Rican descended from Spanish and Taino.
 My father is descended from German, Celtic, and Cherokee.
-I moved to California in 2009 and have called the Olympic Peninsula in Washington state home since October 2020.
-I'll be returning to the San Francisco Bay Area in November of 2024.
+I moved to California in 2009 but have called the Olympic Peninsula in Washington state home since October 2020.
+I'm currently back for another chapter in the San Francisco Bay Area.

-I'm a core volunteer within the [Port Townsend Psychedelic Society][ptps], co-founder of [REACH WA](https://reachwa.org) (the Responsible Entheogen Access and Community Healing Coalition), an ambassador to the [Heroic Hearts Project](https://www.heroicheartsproject.org), and a contributing writer to [HowToUsePsychedelics.com](https://HowToUsePsychedelics.com).

 Professionally, I develop software that supports the foundations of a more just and regenerative civilization.